KennyPeanuts/crayfish_leaf_decom/lab_notebook/metadata/tank_chl_metadata.md

-# Metadata for the initial tank chlorophyll data from the crayfish leaf decomposition experiment
+# Metadata for the tank chlorophyll data from the crayfish leaf decomposition experiment

 ## File

-`initial_tank_chl.csv`
+`tank_chl.csv`

 ## Metadata